 Police body cameras catch sensitive footage of people in physical and emotional crisis, domestic and sexual assault victims, children and teenagers, and people in other vulnerable circumstances.
 Footage could be used to discover all sorts of sensitive information, like who attends a particular church, or even to see people entering a doctor’s office.
 While the public should have access to certain flagged videos where government oversight value is high, it’s clear that sensible privacy protections should also be adopted.

-It appears that thoughtful legislation that balances the competing issues of privacy, police accountability, and government transparency is required.
+Legislation that balances the competing issues of privacy, police accountability, and government transparency is required.
 Currently, it’s not clear whether or not body camera footage would fit any existing definition of a “confidential record” under Iowa’s Open Records law.
 That means that footage that should not be released would be subject to public disclosure.
 This may lead some agencies to apply Iowa’s existing definitions of confidential records too broadly in order to withhold release of sensitive or private footage, weakening overall government transparency.
 Given the ambiguity in public records law, it is especially important that police departments institute policies to regularly delete footage that is not flagged for retention.

 In addition, people who are the subject of recordings must be able to access and copy the recordings.
 Public disclosure should be allowed with the consent of the recorded subject, and defense attorneys should be provided all footage relevant to their client’s case.
 However, footage that has not been flagged should not be publicly disclosed without the subject’s consent.